Camera Review Blog No. 172 – Hanimex 35ES

 Impressions

-At your first glance of the Hanimex 35ES the camera looks cheap, it feels cheap, and you would be 100% correct in your thinking.
+At first glance, the Hanimex 35ES looks cheap; it feels cheap, and you would be 100% correct in your thinking.
 The overall look of the camera is right in line with the camera designs of the era.
 It has sharp lines, sharp angles, and a very VCR look and feel.
-The camera has similar looks to the Pentax PC35AF and the Minolta Maxxum first generation SLRs.
-And at forty yards the camera does look like a camera that is far better than it actually is.
-But the camera is far simpler than what it looks like, think of it more like one of the hundreds of simple-use cameras that are popular today.
-And the build quality is also close to these cameras, but it probably slightly better.
-The camera is light and cheap without feeling flimsy if that makes sense.
-Controls are good, there’s a lens cover that locks out the shutter release (a nice touch), the shutter release is big and red.
+The camera has a similar look to the Pentax PC35AF and the first-generation Minolta Maxxum SLRs.
+And at forty yards, the camera does look like a camera, far better than it actually is.
+But the camera is far simpler than it looks; think of it more like one of the hundreds of simple-use cameras that are popular today.
+The build quality is also close to these cameras, but it’s slightly better.
+The camera is light and affordable without feeling flimsy.
+Controls are good, there’s a lens cover that locks out the shutter release (a nice touch), and the shutter release is big and red.
 There’s a selector switch for three film speeds, which controls the aperture.
-There’s a slide switch for turning on and off the flash.
+There’s a slide switch to turn the flash on and off.
 The film advance is a dial time, but it doesn’t feel that rough when advancing.
 And that’s it, the 35ES is far simpler than even the simple cameras of the day.

 Experiences